 CYCLE OF LIFE

 Italian fashion company Numero 8 is aiming to defy the challenging times that currently beset the industry.
-Continuing to invest and put its trust in local fashion , it is giving a new lease of life to Cycle, the famous luxury denim brand – a new venture WeAr can exclusively reveal.
-Cycle’s designers Andrea Bertin and Elena Boaretto and Numero 8’s Enrico Spinazzé (founder and CEO of SUN68 brand) are working on a proudly “made in Italy” collection that will see its first drop in S/S 20-21.
+Continuing to invest and put its trust in local fashion businesses, it is giving a new lease of life to Cycle, the famous luxury denim brand – a new venture WeAr can exclusively reveal.
+Cycle’s designers, Andrea Bertin and Elena Boaretto, and Numero 8’s Enrico Spinazzé (founder and CEO of the SUN68 brand) are working on a proudly “made in Italy” collection that will see its first drop in S/S 20-21.

 www.sun68.com